A generalization of Schmidt number for multipartite states: The Schmidt number for multipartite case

-{\it Note.---} It is straightforward that the generalized Schmidt number is invariant under the invertible SLOCC (stochastic local operations and classical communication) since invertible SLOCC preserves the rank of the reduction \cite{Dur} (also see in \cite{Cornelio,Lidafa,Wangshuhao}).
+{\bf Note.} It is straightforward that the generalized Schmidt number is invariant under the invertible SLOCC (stochastic local operations and classical communication) since invertible SLOCC preserves the rank of the reduction\cite{Dur} (also see in Refs. \refcite{Cornelio,Lidafa,Wangshuhao}).